katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_scaleway.rst

 - :ref:`scaleway_volume_module`: manages volumes on Scaleway.

 .. note::
-   This guide assumes you are familiar with Ansible and how it works.
+   This guide assumes you are familiar with Assible and how it works.
-   If you're not, have a look at :ref:`ansible_documentation` before getting started.
+   If you're not, have a look at :ref:`assible_documentation` before getting started.

 .. _scaleway_requirements: